 Choosing a Laptop

-With larger screens, keyboards, and CD drives, laptops offer a level of portability paired with functionality that tablets don’t have.
+With larger screens, keyboards and CD drives, laptops offer a level of portability paired with functionality that tablets don’t have.
 Laptops are perfect for people who need to work on the go or who don’t like being tethered to a desk.
 Laptops are a little more expensive than tablets but can be found in a large range of price points with a variety of features and capabilities.
 You can purchase them specifically built for you or straight out of the box, depending on your budget and needs.
 If you love the idea of having a tablet, 2-in-1s are a great hybrid choice.
-Learn more about 2-in-1s.

 - Extensive storage